Nitrokey/nitrokey-documentation/source/components/software/nk-app2/installation-linux.rst

 Installation from Source
 ------------------------

-To install Nitrokey App 2 from source, you need Python 3.10 or later and `pipx <https://pipx.pypa.io/latest/how-to/install-pipx.html#linux>`__.
+To install Nitrokey App 2 from source, you need Python 3.11 or later (up to 3.14) and `pipx <https://pipx.pypa.io/latest/how-to/install-pipx.html#linux>`__.
+The current release, 2.7.1, still works with Python 3.10.

 1. Execute ``pipx install nitrokeyapp`` to install Nitrokey App 2.
 2. :doc:`Set up the udev rules for nitropy <../nitropy/linux/udev>`